ying14/yingtools2/examples/exercises.md

     ## [1] 0.5

 6.4% of patients are black.
-50.0% of black patients are female
+50.0% of black patients are female.

-### Q2
+### Question 2

 What percent of the patients were black race?
 What percent of black patients were female?
 In the yingtools2::cid94::cid.bsi data, count the